AFE-Data/afe-data/README.md

 ### Evaluation data
 Here, we list all the experimental subjects and results.

-You can obtain the ageing-fit mobile apps' .apk files at: https://terabox.com/s/12y7VQ5UhiYj_k7V0gUq5iA
+You can obtain the experimental subjects of ageing-fit mobile apps' .apk files at: https://terabox.com/s/12y7VQ5UhiYj_k7V0gUq5iA

-You can obtain the complete new detected AFE issues at: https://terabox.com/s/1vIix_4lWLQLvB6HCqr80AA
+You can obtain the examples of newly detected AFE issues in mobile app CaiNiao.
+For the whole newly detected AFE issues, you can obtain them at: https://terabox.com/s/1vIix_4lWLQLvB6HCqr80AA